 In 79 AD, Mount Vesuvius erupted and destroyed the city of Pompeii.
-The city was suddenly blanketed by a deadly volcanic ash cloud where a lot of people perished before they could escape.
+The city was blanketed by a deadly volcanic ash cloud where many people died before they could escape the disaster.
+Through years and years of excavations, we are discovering the hidden treasures inside Pompeii.

 Amphitheater

-The Amphitheater built around 70 BC, is one of the earliest and oldest amphitheaters built of stone.
+The Amphitheater built around 70 BC, is one of the earliest and oldest stone amphitheaters.
 The word amphitheater is Greek for “theater with seats on all sides”.
 Circular and oval in shape, the amphitheater’s raised levels means audiences in all seats, have a bird’s eye view of the action.

 The Amphitheater in Pompeii was used as an entertainment venue hosting gladiator contests, religious celebrations and animal executions.

-Today, the amphitheater is used as an open-air concert destination for international music artists.
+Today, the amphitheatre is used as an open-air concert destination for visiting international music artists.

 Forum